swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 ## Introduction

-The future we envision for Swift will take many more valiant evolutionary decisions and major transformations with a proportional impact on its expanding domains.

-Source-breaking changes to Swift were first staged behind the now obsolete Swift 3 language mode.
-Each successive major release has since included a corresponding language mode, using the previous language mode as the default to maximize source compatibility.
-For example, Swift 6 compilers operate in the Swift 5 language mode by default.
-Users that are not ready to adopt the new default can still specify an earlier language mode explicitly.
-Once the time is right, old language modes together with the legacy behaviors they manifest will be proposed to be deprecated.

-In Swift 5.8, the cumulative source compatibility impact of a still converging Swift 6 language mode gave rise to the
+In Swift 5.8 introduced [upcoming features][SE-0362],
-[Swift feature model][SE-0362], which enabled piecemeal adoption of individual features as opposed to an entire language mode.
+which enabled piecemeal adoption of individual source incompatible changes that are enabled by default in a new langauge mode.
-Among other things, upcoming features facilitated earlier adoption of improvements and drastically reduced the pressures in our evolutionary model.
+Many upcoming features have a mechanical migration, meaning the compiler can determine the exact source changes necessary to allow the code to compile under the upcoming feature while preserving the behavior of the code.

-This proposal seeks to improve the experience of adopting individual features.
+This proposal seeks to improve the experience of enabling individual upcoming features by providing tools that produce the necessary source code changes automatically for a given set of upcoming features that a programmer wants to enable.
-The proposition is that the growing complexity and diversification of Swift calls for a flexible, integrated mechanism for supporting quality assistance with feature adoption.
-And that — in principle — comprehensive, code-aware assistance can be delivered without breaking source and acted upon incrementally.

 ## Motivation